Dejulia489/Dejulia489.github.io/_posts/2017-05-06-CreateHyperVVM.md

 ---
 layout: post
-title: Powershell How to The Hyper V Powershell Module
+title: Powershell How to Create a Virtual Machien in Hyper V
 ---

 Now that we have enabled Hyper V we can utilize the built in Hyper V module.
 At the time of this post the Hyper V Module contains 232 commands, which is a rather robust module providing a lot of functionality.
 We will need to leverage the help documentation for this module to better understand the Functions we have at our disposal.